yellowdog/python-examples/README.md

 }
 ```

-The name of the JSON file is supplied in the `tasks_data` property in the `work_requirement` section of the `config.toml` file, or can be supplied on the command line using the `--work-req` or `-w` option.
+The name of the JSON file is supplied in the `tasks_data` property in the `work_requirement` section of the `config.toml` file, or can be supplied on the command line using the `--work-req` or `-r` option.
 A JSON filename supplied on the command line takes precedence over one set in the `config.toml` file.

 When `tasks_data` is set, values of the `args` and `env` properties in the `config.toml` file are overridden on a per-task basis, and the `task_count` property is ignored.